kunigami/kunigami.github.io/blog/_posts/2021-07-01-namespace-jail.md

 ## Conclusion

-In this post we went through all the details of creating a shell process with user and mounts namespaced.
-Once we unmount the old root after pivoting, the old directories do not stay around (though hidden) like it does via chroot [8].
+In this post we went through all the details of creating a shell process with user and mount namespaces.
+Once we unmount the old root after `pivot_root`, the old root does not stay around (though hidden) like it does via chroot [8].

-The process of starting with everything disabled and painfully add capabilities is a great way to understand how things are implemented behind the scenes, for example the `/proc/<pid>/uid_map`.
+The process of starting with everything disabled and painfully adding capabilities is a great way to understand how things are implemented behind the scenes, for example the `/proc/<pid>/uid_map`.

-Ed King's series [3] on Linux namespaces using Go is very instructive.
+Ed King's series [3] on Linux namespaces using Go is very instructive, where they use a higher-level API, which makes it easier to follow.
 The man pages from man7.org are very helpful, especially the examples!

 I'd like to sandbox the network as well, but will leave it to a future post.